tgrrtt/instagram.css/README.md

 # instagram.css

-Drop in css to instantly make all your pictures look better.
+Drop in css to instantly make your pictures look better.

 ## Proof
 Before